metridoc/metridoc-grails-ezproxy/README.md

 *  `processEzHosts` - processes all unique host names based on ezproxy id
 *  `processEzDois` - processes all unique dois based on ezproxy ids
 *  `resolveEzDois` - resolves dois against crossref
-*  `deleteEzTables` - deletes all ezproxy tables.
+*  `dropEzTables` - deletes all ezproxy tables.
 Useful if you want to start fresh, or substantial changes have occurred to the database schema after an upgrade that a fresh start is required